phani87/Orakle_Storage/README.md

 ## About

-Oracle Classic Storage leverages APIs, which enables you to be authenticated and once authenticated you can perform various functions.
+Oracle Classic Storage leverages APIs, which enables you to be authenticated, once authenticated you can perform various functions which are :
 1. Create a container
 2. Delete a container
 3. Create objects in container(upload)